AlbertoALopez/gae-blog/README.md

 #Multi user blog

-A multi user blog with user control and implemented on Google App Engine.
+A multi user blog with user control, implemented on Google App Engine.